N01632322/ekroops-task-management-tool-project/README.md

 - Click "Filter Your Tasks" to apply the chosen filters.
 ## 3. Editing and Deleting Tasks:
 - Each task can be edited directly from the task display page.
-- Click "Update Your Task" after editing or "Delete Your Task" to remove a task permanently.
+- Click "Update Your Task" after editing, or "Delete Your Task" to remove a task permanently.
 ## 4. Notifications:
-- Alert messages are provided for successful task updates, filtering confirmation, and task deletion.
+- Alert messages are provided for successful task updates, filtering confirmation, task deletion, going back to the "Task Management Tool Page", and going back to the "Filter Your Tasks & Your List Of Tasks Page".